-The Research Bureau supports the City Administration's establishment of an OPEB Trust and its allocation of \$550,000 in the FY18 Budget, however it is far short of the funding necessary to address the \$860 million outstanding liability.
-Under a 30-year capitalization initiative. theCitvshould have contributed \$38 million in FY18-an amount that would rise to more than \$100 million in FY43 and FY44-to eliminate the liability and establish a forward funded model.
+The Research Bureau supports the City Administration's establishment of an OPEB Trust and its allocation of \$605,000 in the FY19 Budget, however it is far short of the funding necessary to address the \$860 million outstanding liability.
+Under a 30-year capitalization initiative, theCityshouldhavecontributed nearly \$40 million in FY19-an amount that would rise to more than \$100 million in FY43 and FY44-to eliminate the liability and establish a forward funded model.
+While an OPEB Trust Board was authorized in 2017, it has not yet met to review and direct the management of the OPEB Fund.

-While the budget reflects priorities, limited discretionary funding opportunities make it a poor means for determining overall importance.
-Worcester's residents, businesses, and elected and appointed officials must annually readdress the City's priorities and how those priorities are represented in the budget.
-If the agreed upon priorities require additional funding, the City should review costs for efficiencies, explore State and Federal grant programs, and consider whether local taxes must be increased to meet prioritized needs.
+priorities require additional funding, the City should review costs for efficiencies, explore State and Federal grant programs, and consider whether local taxes must be increased to meet prioritized needs.
 Alternatively, if efforts are not a priority, programs must be reduced or eliminated and the budget cut.